 Please note that the following are not available as an outcome of special consideration:

-- an increase in the mark you achieved in the assessment
+- an increase in the mark you achieved in an assessment

-- increases in the weighting of other assessment tasks so that the assessment task affected by adverse circumstances is no longer required
+- a transfer or increase in the weighting of other assessment tasks so that the assessment task affected by adverse circumstances is no longer required

 - supplementary assessment.

 All communication will be via your RMIT student email account.

 You can expect at least two emails from us.

 - We'll acknowledge receipt of your submitted application.

 - We'll send you the outcome of your application.